kuper0201/Piano_Transcription/README.md

 # Preview

-> Preview of transcription
+> Preview of transcription.</br>
-> The example song is "Tetris Theme Song by korobeiniki"
+> The example song is "Tetris Theme Song by korobeiniki".

 | Original(input) | Transcripted(output) |
 |---|---|